Izin/halo-pc-2k19/README.md

 ## Setup

-You are going to install 2K20.
-It can be done using an automated script or a manual copy/paste of files and folders.
-Once installed, the mod is almost ready, but still requires some attention in order to configure everything.
+You are going to install 2K20 files.
+It can be done using an automated script or by manually copy/pasting files and folders.
+Once installed, the mod is almost ready for use, but it still needs to be configured.

 ### Automated (Windows only)
 The easiest way to install 2K20 is to `Run as administrator` the installation